blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 ```

 {% aside 'Note' %}
-This will work on the homepage but, for other pages, remember to update the file path accordingly (it'll be the same as the `simple.css` filepath).
+This will work on the homepage, but for other pages, remember to update the file path accordingly (it'll be the same as the `simple.css` file path).
 {% endaside %}

 Now, let’s add some overrides.
-In our `custom.css` file we'll first set up a `:root` code block similar to the one in `simple.css`.
+In our `custom.css` file, we'll first set up a `:root` code block similar to the one in `simple.css`.
 Then let’s take one of the variables, say `--bg` (the _background_ color), and set it to `red`.

 ```css
 :root {